kaushikrahul08/celpip/Writing_to_teacher.md

-rYou recently graduated from university.
+You recently graduated from university.
 You have just been interviewed for a new job.
 The interviewers liked you and they are interested in hiring you.
 First, however, you need a letter of reference from a teacher at your university that explains your strengths.
 * remind the teacher about who you are
 * provide information about your interview